Sign up for our 2nd Annual Virtual CMMC Summit for Defense Companies & Higher Education on November 3rd with Karlton

-In asymmetric cryptography, the public and private key can also be used to create a digital signature.
+Public and private keys can also be used to create a digital signature.
 A digital signature assures that the person sending the message is who they claim to be.

 Typically, we use the recipient’s public key to encrypt the data and the recipient then uses their private key to decrypt the data.
 However, using the scheme of digital signatures, there’s no way to authenticate the source of the message.
-Mike could get a hold of Bob’s public key (since it’s public) and pretend that Bob is the person sending a message to Alice.
+Mike could get a hold of Alice’s public key (since it’s public) and pretend that Bob is the person sending a message to Alice.

-To create a digital signature using a public and private key, Bob digitally signs his email to Alice using his private key.
+To create a digital signature, Bob digitally signs his email to Alice using his private key.
 When Alice receives the message from Bob, she can verify the digital signature on the message came from Bob by using his public key.
 As the digital signature uses Bob’s private key, Bob is the only person who could create the signature.

 PreVeil’s method for securing messages is a bit more complex than the example provided above.
 However, the example provides a good general overview for how asymmetric encryption works.